defx/dynamo/README.md

 Used to create a reference to a particular DOM element which will be available on the `refs` object provided as the third argument to a `middleware` callback function (see [Middleware]() for more details) and also as part of the first argument provided to `connectedCallback` (see [Lifecycle Events]()).

-Each ref also includes a special `append` method that can be used to append additional HTML to the element which will then trigger an update cycle to ensure state and DOM are synchronised.

 ```html
 <!-- .... -->
 <ul x-ref="productList">